-The report stressed the need to amend the national legislation of Belarus in order to ensure fundamental civil rights and freedoms, such as freedom of assembly, association, expression and opinion, as well as freedom of the media, compliance with international agreements and the OSCE Guidelines on Freedom of Peaceful Assembly.
+Parliament stressed the need to amend the national legislation of Belarus in order to ensure fundamental civil rights and freedoms, such as freedom of assembly, association, expression and opinion, as well as freedom of the media, compliance with international agreements and the OSCE Guidelines on Freedom of Peaceful Assembly.

-It also called for condemnation of (i) the ongoing application of the death penalty in Belarus, (ii) the continued intimidation and persecution of human rights defenders, opposition figures, peaceful demonstrators and civil society activists, (iii) the persistent discrimination and stigmatisation against people with disabilities, people living with HIV, minorities, LGBTQI people and families of detainees throughout Belarus; (iii) the suppression of the Internet and the media and the intimidation and mass withdrawal of accreditations for journalists in order to stop the flow of information on the situation in the country.
+It also called for condemnation of:

+- the ongoing application of the death penalty in Belarus; - the intimidation and persecution of human rights defenders, opposition figures, peaceful demonstrators and civil society activists; - the persistent discrimination and stigmatisation against people with disabilities, people living with HIV, minorities, LGBTQI people and families of detainees throughout Belarus; - the suppression of the Internet and the media and the intimidation and mass withdrawal of accreditations for journalists in order to stop the flow of information on the situation in the country; - widespread systemic corruption in Belarusian public institutions and state-owned businesses; - the continuing discrimination and stereotyping of women; - legislation that allows forced labour.